Extensor Pollicis Longus Muscle

 The Posterior interosseous artery supplies the muscle.

-It acts as a weak extensor of hand and strong extensor of the thumb.
+It acts as a weak extensor of the hand and a strong extensor of the thumb.

-The main action of extensor pollicis longus is extension of the thumb at the metacarpophalangeal and interphalangeal joints.
-Extension at the metacarpophalangeal joint occurs in synergy with extensor pollicis brevis muscle.
-When the thumb reaches the full extension or abduction, extensor pollicis longus can also assist in adduction of the thumb.
+The main action of extensor pollicis longus is the extension of the thumb at the metacarpophalangeal and interphalangeal joints.
+Extension at the metacarpophalangeal joint occurs in synergy with the extensor pollicis brevis muscle.
+When the thumb reaches the full extension or abduction, the extensor pollicis longus can also assist in the adduction of the thumb.

 EPL Strengthening Exercise